 As outlined above, all payments to successful applicants will only be transferred into registered NGO or entity accounts (i.e. payments will not be transferred into personal accounts).

 Projects generally run for less than 12 months but may, if necessary, run for a maximum of two years (with funding allocated in the first year).
 All projects must commence before 1 June 2023.

 When can I apply?

-The High Commission will administer DAP in the Caribbean in two funding rounds in 2019-20:
+The High Commission will administer DAP in the Caribbean in one funding round in 2022-23:

 What do I need to include in my application?

 - a detailed budget using the DAP Budget Template

 - quotes for all items listed in the budget

 - a detailed project timeline using the DAP Project Timeline Template